Back

 Preventing thefts

-The system that tracks products in fridges is implemented in the backend — every product has an RFID tag on it, it allows the backend to know which products are in the fridge and which were taken out.
+The system that tracks products in fridges is implemented in the backend — every product has an RFID tag on it, which allows the backend to know which products are in the fridge and which were taken out.
 So, theoretically, no one can steal anything from a Vendify fridge: if a person closed the fridge door and didn’t return products, the backend would know about it and charge money.
 It will be a usual purchase.
 But what if the door breaks or someone braces it or the fridge shuts down?
 We needed to consider all these options.

 Let’s start building your app today!